chandlerc/blog/content/slides/2026-memory-safety-deep-2/05_use_after_free.md

 {{% note %}}

-In Carbon, the code looks the similar, and the steps are the same, but the compiler gives an error.
+In Carbon, the code looks similar, and the steps are the same, but the compiler gives an error.

 {{% /note %}}